eellak/gsoc2018-arimamadurai/00_PROCESS/00_JOURNAL.md

 ![Screenshot](03_SCREENSHOTS/2018-06-01_3.png)
 *I tried a first interpolation test to see if the transition between weights works .*

-**180601-03** ~ *Feedbacks*
+**180601-03** ~ *Feedbacks*<br/>
 The feedback from Emilios was that the alphabet was well designed but didn't matched well enough the latin.
-I shall try to give it more weight due to the horizontal stresses.
+I should try to give it more weight due to the horizontal stresses.
 I should also try to develop a version with vertical stresses but less shy than the one I suggested from the original letters of the source.

 ![Feedbacks](05_FEEDBACKS/180604/180604_feedbacks_Emilios.JPG)
-*Emilios' corrections and suggection of design for the vertical one.*
+*Emilios' corrections and suggestion of design for the vertical one.*

 ![Feedbacks](05_FEEDBACKS/180604/IMG_1443.JPG)
 *Emilios' sketches.*

-**180604-06** ~ *New sketches*
+**180604-06** ~ *New sketches*<br/>
 I first added some weight in the previous version to see if it fits better with the Latin.
 Then I sketched a version with a diagonal stress to see if a slight inclination of the stress would manage better the weight difference.

 ![Screenshots](03_SCREENSHOTS/2018-06-06_1.png)

 Finally I made a version with vertical stresses.
-It is really hard for a novice in Greek script cause it is easy to fall into Latin shapes with that orientation, and the letters lose their Greek touch (and that's a shame cause it is what's interesting in designing a Greek typeface…).
+It is really hard for a novice in Greek script cause it is easy to fall into Latin shapes with that orientation and the letters lose their Greek touch (and that's a shame cause it is what's interesting in designing a Greek typeface…).

 ![Screenshots](03_SCREENSHOTS/2018-06-05.png)
 *This version is nice but we have lost what was interesting in the other versions.
 It is still shy for a display version.*

 ![Sketch](06_SKETCHES/180606.png)
-*Drawings just help to understand the ductus and for Greek script, the ductus can be almost whatever you want…*
+*Drawings just help to understand the ductus and for Greek script the ductus can be almost whatever you want…*

 According to sketches and finding new examples of nice Greek typefaces, I sketched other alphas.
-The idea is to inject more of calligraphic touch we had in the other versions.
+The idea is to inject more of that scripting touch we had in the other versions.

 ![Screenshots](03_SCREENSHOTS/2018-06-06_2.png)
 *Here it works but the contrasts don't match the Latin.*